How to help your partner love their body (even when they don't).

 It's tough on you, too.
 You don't know how to respond when she tells you she feels fat.
 When you tell her she is beautiful, sometimes, it feels like she's not listening.

 The good news is that you can help her learn how to love herself.
-Here's a few strategies.
+Here are a few strategies.

 Speak up when something is not ok